Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Structure

-This project is a 6 page website.
+This project is a 9 page website.
 With a simple home page where the user can sign up for a free 7 day trial.
-A find us page whihc has a googles map, a meet the trainers page with a small intro to 3 trainers and a classes drop-down with 3 pages of Pilates, Spin and Circuits classes..
+A find us page whihc has a googles map, a meet the trainers page with a small intro to 3 trainers and a classes drop-down with 3 pages of Pilates, Spin and Circuits classes, plus a blog page to read, like and leave a comment on the blog.
+A register for an account page with a subsiquence login / log out function.

 ## Wireframes